-Big changes are coming later in 2017 as Transport Canada changes their certification requirements for small commercial vessel Masters operating vessels from 5 Gross Tonnes to 12 metres in Near Coastal Voyage, Class 2 or Sheltered Waters.
+Big changes are coming later in 2017 or early 2018 as Transport Canada changes their certification requirements for small commercial vessel Masters operating vessels from 5 Gross Tonnes to 12 metres in Near Coastal Voyage, Class 2 or Sheltered Waters.
 The SVOP is a Training Certificate (and will remain valid), wheras the SVO will be a Certifiied of Competency which will remain valid as long as your First Aid is valid.
-When the SVO is introduced in 2017, there will be four modules.
+When the SVO is introduced, there will be four modules.

 Basic Module is 24-hours long and mandatory (except for those with a SVOP training certificate).

 Passenger Module is mandatory for small passenger vessels and is an addional 6-hours training.